RiaColaco/Book_Listing/README.md

 # DB configuration and installations
 1. Create a mongo database called "listing"
-2. Import the collections into the "listing" database from the collections folder present in the projects
+2. Import the collections into the "listing" database from the db_collections folder present in the projects